-The English Department offers students the opportunity to obtain a Graduate Certificate in Teaching English to Speakers of Other Languages.
+The Department of English offers students the opportunity to obtain a Certificate in Teaching English to Speakers of Other Languages.
 Completion of these requirements does not certify a graduate to teach in Nebraska public schools.
-Instead, it is an academic credential meant for teachers who are already certified in other areas, for people who plan to teach in venues other than public schools, and for anyone who works in some capacity with non- native speakers of English.
+Instead, it is an academic credential meant for teachers already certified in other areas, for people who plan to teach in venues other than public schools, and for anyone who works in some capacity with non-native speakers of English.